JonathanZopf/AntennaPod/README.md

 # AntennaPod

-This is the official repository of AntennaPod, the easy-to-use, flexible and open-source podcast manager for Android.
+This is not the official repository of AntennaPod, the easy-to-use, flexible and open-source podcast manager for Android.
+Its a fork of it.
+Obviously.

 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png"
       alt="Get it on Google Play"